about the author

 Please read and adopt the following practices.
 Too lazy, don’t have time, or think you know it all?
 Learning just one of these tips might save your life … a limb or organ … weeks in a hospital … months of agonizing pain … big bucks in medical and legal bills … a jail stint … forfeiture of gun rights ... your reputation and self-respect.

-• Always keep the gun pointed in a safe direction, i.e., never at any person or animal you're not willing to kill or injure, or at any object you're not willing to destroy or damage!
+• Always keep the gun pointed in a safe direction, i.e., never at any person, animal or object you're not willing to kill, injure, destroy or damage!

-• Always keep your finger off the trigger until ready to shoot, and don't press the trigger unless and until you intend to shoot!
+• Always keep your finger off the trigger (outside trigger guard) until you have proper aim and are otherwise ready to shoot!
+Do not press the trigger unless and until you intend to fire!

 • Always know your target, including what's beyond and nearby!